Our board brings together local leaders with a passion for sustainable healthy food, from the public, private and third sectors.

 Spending the last 20 years working with the British food industry, her political role has led her to become involved with issues of food poverty and sustainability, aiming to secure practical and achievable solutions.

-Alan Wilson is Chair of the Lincoln Community Larder
+Chair of the Lincoln Community Larder

 Alan Robson